 This “green” environmental community center was once a vacant tavern at 37th and Pierce.
-Designed by Uihlein Wilson Architects, the branch serves 22 south side schools who are clamoring for our Neighborhood Environmental Education Project.
-Like our buiding in Riverside Park, our Menomonee Valley branch serves as a model of "green" building options.
+Designed by Uihlein Wilson Architects, the branch serves 22 southside schools that are clamoring for our Neighborhood Environmental Education Project.
+Like our building in Riverside Park, our Menomonee Valley branch serves as a model of "green" building options.

 Visit Milwaukee County Transit System's website and use the Google Trip Planner to get door to door directions to our Menomonee Valley location by bus!
-We are located along the Blue line express route, as well as Route 23 and Route 35.
+We are located along Route 18 and Route 35.
 From any of those routes, get off the bus at the corner of 35th and National.
 Walk west on National for two blocks, then turn right (south) on 37th.
 The Urban Ecology Center is at the end of the block where 37th St. meets Pierce.

 The Urban Ecology Center is located along the main branch of the Hank Aaron State Trail just across the Menomonee River from Canal Street.
 From the west on the main trail, turn right at the 37th St bridge and come through the Valley Passage to the Center.
 Approaching from the east or west along Canal Street, take the 37th St bridge north across the river and head through the Valley Passage to the Center.
 From Mitchell Park on 27th St, take the spur of the trail that runs west through Three Bridges Park and turn left at the 37th St. bridge to come through the Valley Passage to the Center.
 You can also check out the Friends of Hank Aaron State Trail website for more info and a map or click the following link for a map of the Oak Leaf Recreational Trail for options from your location.